Gadnex/anemic-api/README.md

 - It also becomes more difficult to complete the development of such endpoints in a single Agile iteration or SCRUM sprint.
 - These endpoints often need to be revisited if a new screen is discovered that needs to call the endpoint.
+- It makes it more difficult to make user stories that are true vertical slices through your architecture.
 - In general, it makes it more difficult for teams to estimate the total effort required to complete a product/project and more difficult to measure a team's velocity.
 Without this important data we cannot calculate when will the project/product be done and how much will it cost.